cassiebuhler/cassiebuhler.github.io/_pages/research.md

 - C. K. Buhler, R. S. Terry, K. G. Link, F. R. Adler, "Mathematical modeling of adaptive therapy in prostate cancer," *Undergraduate Research Journal*, 2019. <a href="https://our.utah.edu/undergraduate-research-journal/undergraduate-research-journal-2019/" target="_blank" rel="noopener noreferrer">Available online.</a>

 ---

+### Miscellaneous - Cool Projects
+*Here are some fun projects I worked on in my undergraduate and graduate classes.*

+#### Finding Waldo
+- Inspired by <a href="http://www.randalolson.com/2015/02/03/heres-waldo-computing-the-optimal-search-strategy-for-finding-waldo/" target="_blank" rel="noopener noreferrer">Randal Olsen's work</a>, I apply k-means clustering, ant colony optimization, genetic algorithms, and nearest neighbors to look for "optimal" search paths to find Waldo.
+-  <a href="/files/FindingWaldo-Buhler.pdf" target="_blank" rel="noopener noreferrer">Report available here.</a>

+#### Forecasting Top 10 Songs on Billboard Hot 100 Chart
+- I used Spotify's API to collect the Billboard Hot 100 songs from 2010-2020.
+There are about 1100 songs with the corresponding audio features.
+Using these audio features, I try to predict which songs will be in the top 10.
+The features are collected using Spotify API.
+- <a href="https://github.com/cassiebuhler/ForecastingBillboardHot100" target="_blank" rel="noopener noreferrer">Code and data are published on Github.</a>

+#### How Donald Trump Engages Twitter
+- We collected data from Donald Trump's Twitter account to study the type of tweets that get the most interactions.
+I am most proud of the photoshopped Twitter logo, as it is clear evidence of underutilized artistic prowess.
+-  <a href="/files/HowDonaldTrumpEngagesTwitter.pdf" target="_blank" rel="noopener noreferrer">Poster available here.</a>